emiapwil/jekyll-pagination-task/README.md

 It is notable that the types of `$ATTR` and `$PARAMETER` are also indicated in these relationships and I think they can cover most cases.
-If the default filter still fail to meet the needs, you can always develop your own filter class and point to it by setting the `filter_class` option.
+If the default filter still fails to meet the needs, you can always develop your own filter class and point to it by setting the `filter_class` option.

 # Demonstration